 Surprisingly, GPs do not work for the NHS, however, they often control the initial direction medical investigations and tests take.
 Therefore, it is very important that when being seen by a GP they take their time to properly listen and examine their patient.

 GPs, by their very nature, must have a wide knowledge of medicine, they must use their skills, judgement and experience to decide when it is safe not to refer a patient to a specialist, when a patient should be referred or even when a patient should be referred urgently.
 GPs therefore have a lot of responsibility as they are continually making snap judgements that could have drastic consequences if they get it wrong.

-Dutton Gregory has a specialist medical negligence department that has extensive experience in investigating claims against GPs.
+We have a a specialist team of Lawyers that has extensive experience in investigating claims against GPs.
 The most common types of claims against GPs include:

 - Failure to diagnose

 - Failure to refer to a specialist

 If you think you may have sustained an injury as a result of the action or inaction of your GP then please contact us.